Dhinpur

 Dhinpur is a village in Rurka Kalan tehsil in Jalandhar district of Punjab State, India.
-It is located 3 km away from Rurka Kalan, 20 km from Phillaur, 29.5 km from district headquarter Jalandhar and 132 km from state capital Chandigarh.
-The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
+It is located 3 km away from Rurka Kalan, 20 km from Phillaur, 29.5 km from district headquarters Jalandhar and 132 km from state capital Chandigarh.
+The village is administrated by a sarpanch who is an elected representative of the village as per Panchayati raj (India).

 Education

 The village has a Punjabi medium, co-ed primary school (GPS Dhinpur).
-The school provide mid-day meal as per Indian Midday Meal Scheme and the meal prepared in school premises and it was found in 1995.
+The school provides mid-day meal as per Indian the Midday Meal Scheme and the meal is prepared on school premises and it was founded in 1995.